Names and Numbers was recently named the Gold Book Publisher of the Year at Read more →

 - Population: 117,063

-- Cities/Towns covered in local Names and Numbers Phone Book: Abilene, Albany, Anson, Aspermont, Avoca, Baird, Blackwell, Bradshaw, Buffalo Gap, Clyde, Crews, Goldsboro, Hamby, Hamlin, Haskell, Hawley, Lawn, Lueders, Maryneal, Merkel, Nolan, Noodle, Novice, Nubia, Old Glory, Ovalo, Potosi, Rule, Stamford, Sweetwater, Trent, Tuscola, Tye, Wingate, and Winters
+- Cities/Towns covered in local Names and Numbers Phone Book: Abilene, Albany, Anson, Aspermont, Avoca, Baird, Blackwell, Bradshaw, Buffalo Gap, Clyde, Crews, Goldsboro, Hamby, Hamlin, Haskell, Hawley, Lawn, Lueders, Maryneal, Merkel, Nolan, Noodle, Novice, Nubia, Old Glory, Ovalo, Potosi, Rule, Stamford, Sweetwater, Trent, Tuscola, Tye, Wingate, Winters

 The city of Abilene (named after Abilene, Kansas) was established by cattlemen as a stock shipping point on the Texas and Pacific Railway in 1881.
 Abilene was incorporated in 1882 and the Progressive Committee was formed in 1888 to attract businesses to the area.
 This committee was eventually replaced by the Abilene Chamber of Commerce in 1914.